Tutorials on C3S climate indicators datasets#

-Climate indices are key metrics used to quantify various aspects of the climate system, providing insights into trends, patterns, and anomalies.
-This tutorial offers an introduction to climate indices, covering their definition, calculation methods, and interpretation.
+Climate indicators are metrics used to quantify various aspects of the climate system, providing insights into trends, patterns, and anomalies.
+They are simplified (not to be confused with simple), numerical representations of complex climate patterns, or phenomena.
+Calculated from climate data, climate indicators help us to track the behaviour of large-scale characteristics or features of the Earth’s climate system.
+This set of tutorials offer an introduction to climate indicators, giving you insights into their definition, calculation methods, and interpretation.

-This tutorial will demonstrate how to combine multiple variables of climate data to create an index.
-The example provided is of the wind speed index, but similar principles can be applied to many other types of single or multi-variable indices.
+This tutorial demonstrates how to combine multiple variables of climate data to create an index.
+Through the workflow, you will calculate the windchill index, a climate index that estimates how cold it feels to the fuman body when wind is factored in with the actual air temperature.
+The skills and principles you use here can be applied to many other types of single or multi-variable indices.

 The data is provided by Copernicus Climate Change Service (C3S) and includes regional climate reanalysis data (UERRA) of wind speed and temperature over Europe from 1961 to 2019.

-The tutorial will first show how to download the necessary data from the C3S Climate Data Store (CDS).
-It will then describe how to apply a commonly used Wind Chill Index formula to the data, and finally plot a map of the wind chill climatology for a particular day over Europe.
+The tutorial will first bring you through downloading the necessary data from the C3S Climate Data Store (CDS).
+You will then apply a commonly used wind chill index formula to the data, and use the result to plot a map of the wind chill climatology for a particular day over Europe.

 The steps shown in this tutorial can be applied to other climate datasets, such as the 5th version of the ECMWF Reanalysis (ERA5), or other data.